Intel dossier

 Industrial Vacancy Rate6.5%Wiki geo page (2026)

-DB gaps: No vacancy-by-asset-class, asking rent PSF, multifamily occupancy, or multifamily rent observations are currently recorded in the database for Amarillo.
-The 6.5% vacancy and 7.2% cap rate are overall market figures from the canonical source; submarket and asset-class granularity is not yet available.
+DB gaps: No public structured vacancy-by-asset-class, asking rent PSF, multifamily occupancy, multifamily rent, office, or retail observations are currently recorded in the database for Amarillo.
+The 6.5% vacancy and 7.2% cap rate are overall market figures from the canonical source; submarket and asset-class granularity is not yet available, so office and retail should stay watch items rather than allocation conclusions.

 Best-Fit Capital